 “50% of consumers who conducted a local search visited a store within one day.” ~ ThinkwithGoogle

-Traditional advertising and marketing channels don’t work as well as they used because they’re all being replaced with online versions that are free of advertising
+Traditional advertising and marketing channels don’t work as well as they used to because they’re all being replaced with online versions that are free of advertising.

 Yet about 44 percent of small businesses don’t have a website according to a 2016 Capital One Small Biz Survey.
 [That’s crazy!]